Microb-vn/bash_dns_bhnl/README.md

-export SYNO_Port="myport"  # Port of DSM WebUI, defaults to 5000 for HTTP and 5001 for HTTPS export SYNO_Username="mydamin" export SYNO_Password="myadminpassword" export SYNO_Certificate="my certificate (wildcart created with acme.sh)"  # description text shown in Control Panel ➡ Security ➡ Certificate export SYNO_Create=1  # create certificate if it doesn't exist export SYNO_DID="myMFA-did"
+export SYNO_Port="myport"  # Port of DSM WebUI, defaults to 5000 for HTTP and 5001 for HTTPS export SYNO_Username="mydamin" export SYNO_Password="myadminpassword" export SYNO_Certificate="my certificate (wildcard created with acme.sh)"  # description text shown in Control Panel ➡ Security ➡ Certificate export SYNO_Create=1  # create certificate if it doesn't exist export SYNO_DID="myMFA-did"
 ./acme.sh -d "mydomain.com" --deploy --deploy-hook synology_dsm --home $PWD
 ```

 And that worked!
-I assigned the wildcart certificate the "default" attribute in DSM and allocated the certificate to all my websites.
-I also scheduled a "renew" action using the Synology DSM Task Scheduler (see https://lippertmarkus.com/2020/03/14/synology-le-dns-auto-renew/
+I assigned the wildcard certificate the "default" attribute in DSM and allocated the certificate to all my websites.
+I also scheduled a "renew" action using the Synology DSM Task Scheduler to renew the certificate once a month (see https://lippertmarkus.com/2020/03/14/synology-le-dns-auto-renew/).
-)